apache/gravitino/docs/iceberg-rest-service.md

 ### HDFS configuration

-The Gravitino Iceberg REST server adds the HDFS configuration files, `core-site.xml` and `hdfs-site.xml` from the directory defined by `gravitino.auxService.iceberg-rest.classpath`, for example, `catalogs/lakehouse-iceberg/conf`, to the classpath.
+The Gravitino Iceberg REST service adds the HDFS configuration files, `core-site.xml` and `hdfs-site.xml` from the directory defined by `gravitino.auxService.iceberg-rest.classpath`, for example, `catalogs/lakehouse-iceberg/conf`, to the classpath.

-## Starting the Gravitino Iceberg REST server
+## Starting the Gravitino Iceberg REST service

-Starting the Gravitino Iceberg REST server:
+Starting the Gravitino Iceberg REST service:

 ```shell
 ./bin/gravitino.sh start
 ```

-How to find out whether the Gravitino Iceberg REST server has started:
+How to find out whether the Gravitino Iceberg REST service has started:

 ```shell
 curl  http://127.0.0.1:9001/iceberg/application.wadl
 ```

-## Exploring the Gravitino and Apache Iceberg REST server with Apache Spark
+## Exploring the Gravitino and Apache Iceberg REST service with Apache Spark

 ### Deploying Apache Spark with Apache Iceberg support